centreon/centreon-documentation/versioned_docs/version-23.04/reporting/installation.md

 The actions listed in this chapter must be performed on the **Centreon Central Server**.

-1. Install the MBI repository, you can find it on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).
+1. Install the Business repository, you can find it on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).

-2. Then run the following command:
+2. Then run the following commands:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">